-Segun Aluko is an associate in the Entertainment and Digital Media Practice Group in the firm's Century City office.
+Segun Aluko is an associate in the Entertainment, Technology and Advertising Practice Group in the firm's Century City office.

 Areas of Practice

 Segun’s practice focuses on transactional entertainment matters, including rights acquisitions, development, first look and overall deals, production, talent deals (i.e., actors, writers, directors and producers) and guild related matters, financing, licensing, and distribution for motion pictures as well as scripted and unscripted television productions.
 He advises studios, production companies, independent producers, and digital content creators in all aspects related to the creation and exploitation of motion pictures, documentaries, television series, and animated projects.

 Segun also works with the firm’s entertainment clients on corporate matters related to mergers and acquisitions, joint ventures, venture capital, private equity, and corporate finance.

 Prior to joining Sheppard Mullin, Segun was a Business Affairs Executive at William Morris Endeavor where he collaborated with and counseled literary and talent agents on film, television, podcasts, and digital media deals.
 Segun started his legal career as an associate at the prestigious Nigerian law firm – Aluko & Oyebode – where he represented clients on corporate matters related to mergers and acquisitions, project finance, and general commercial transactions.
 Segun also represented clients in intellectual property (including copyright, trademark, and patent registration and portfolio management) and complex commercial litigation and arbitration matters.